cizixs/gohttp/README.md

 client(s) will share the same instance, change on one side will take effect on the other side, and this might not as expected.

+### Debug mode

+When developing http apps, it is often necessary to know the actual request and response sent for debugging or testing purpose.
+`gohttp` provides debug mode, which can be turned on by environment variable `GOHTTP_DEBUG` or `Debug(bool)` method:

+    resp, _ := gohttp.New().Debug(true).Get("http://someurl.com")

+In debug mode, `gohttp` will print out each request and response in human-readble format.

+A typical request:

+    POST / HTTP/1.1
+    Host: 127.0.0.1:43827
+    User-Agent: Go-http-client/1.1
+    Content-Length: 39
+    Content-Type: application/json
+    Accept-Encoding: gzip

+    {"title":"Test title","name":"cizixs"}

+A typical response:

+    2016/11/29 18:30:59 HTTP/1.1 200 OK
+    Content-Length: 39
+    Content-Type: application/json; charset=utf-8
+    Date: Tue, 29 Nov 2016 10:30:59 GMT

+    {"age":24,"name":"cizixs"}

+## Contribution

+Contributions are welcome!

+- Open a new issue if you find a bug or want to propose a feature
+- Create a Pull Request if you want to contribute to the code

 ## Inspiration

 This project is heavily influenced by many awesome projects out there, mainly the following: